The Forecasting performance of the Factor model with Martingale Difference errors: Introduction

-The use of FMMDE in the factor modeling literature is motivated by the search for optimal prediction as dimension reduction for a multivariate stationary time series is performed.
-Under the assumption that the error process model is a martingale difference sequence - a more stringent condition than just assuming that the error term follows a white noise process - it is possible to show that there exists a contemporaneous linear transformation of the original series such that the resulting factors can be separated into two distinct segments, one of these being conditionally mean independent upon past information.
-This has important implications in terms of optimal prediction, as it reduces the modeling effort to the subset of factors that exhibit some form of serial dependence in the conditional mean.

-Another feature of FMMDE is represented by the fact that it relies upon measures of statistical dependence that are suitable to detect nonlinear relationships in the data.
-For this reason, the adoption of FMMDE appears to be particularly fitting in the analysis of time series that present forms of nonlinear dependence, as the model has a built-in advantage over traditional factor models (including the SW model).
-In this sense, we provide some simulated examples showing the advantage of FMMDE in such a nonlinear setting in terms of forecast accuracy.
+This paper investigates the forecasting performance of factor models with martingale difference error (FMMDE, \citeA{lee2018martingale}), a recent advancement in factor modeling literature.
+The main features of FMMDE are outlined below.
+Under the assumption that the idiosyncratic component is a martingale difference sequence - a more stringent condition than just assuming that it follows a white noise process - it is possible to show that there exists a contemporaneous linear transformation of the original series such that the resulting series are segmented into two groups, one of being conditionally mean independent upon past information.
+This property of the model has important implications in terms of optimal prediction, as it reduces the modeling effort to the subset of factors that exhibit some form of serial dependence in the conditional mean.
+Moreover, employing FMMDE is particularly advantageous when analyzing time series that exhibit nonlinear dependencies, as the model relies upon measures of statistical dependence that are suitable for detecting nonlinear relationships in the data.
+In this regard, we provide simulated examples that highlight the good performance of FMMDE in terms of forecast accuracy within nonlinear contexts.

-A further contribution of this paper is to propose a novel technique for selecting the number of factors to use in the estimation of FMMDE.
-In doing this, we depart from the methodology described in Lee \& Shao's original paper by proposing a factor selection criterion that is, in our opinion, more coherent with the specific characteristics of the model.
-Our approach will be to include in the model the factors that have some form of conditional mean dependence upon the past, that is, those factors that are not a martingale difference sequence.
+We contribute to the existing literature in two respects.
+First, we introduce a novel technique for determining the dimension of the latent factor process.
+Our method, in particular, rests upon a sequential testing procedure to identify those transformed series for which the martingale difference hypothesis can be rejected, i.e., those exhibiting some form of conditional mean dependence upon the past.
+Through an extensive Monte Carlo simulation exercise, we show an improved accuracy in the estimation of the true number of factors as we compare our method to the eigenvalue ratio procedure outlined in Lee and Shao's original paper.
+The evidence is confirmed in high-dimensional settings when the number of variables greatly exceeds the number of observations.